-On Saturday January 20, 2016, the spool shaft broke in the driven EHU (element housing unit) of my 3-element SteppIR yagi.
+On Saturday January 20, 2018, the spool shaft broke in the driven EHU (element housing unit) of my 3-element SteppIR yagi.
 On Monday I called Bart at SteppIR and he was very helpful in getting a replacement spool plate and EHU gasket to me quickly.
 The replacement spool comes already mounted on the base plate.
 On Thursday, January 25, I replaced the spool plate inside the EHU.
 Even though I made a similar repair in November 2015, I still used the instruction guide created by Pedro, EA1YO, showing the replacement of a sprocket shaft because much of the procedure is the same.
+(NOTE: The spool shaft and motor sprocket shaft are two different shafts but you still have to remove the base plate to replace either one of them.)

 Procedure for Replacing the Spool Shaft and Plate